 As identified in Section 5.8 and 5.9 of the US Election Assistance Commission Test and Certification Program Manual delivery of the System Identification Tools to the EAC is the responsibility of MicroVote.
-Review of the System Identification Tools is the responsibility of the EAC. iBeta confirms that MicroVote provided the following validations tools at the end of the certification test effort:
+Review of the System Identification Tools is the responsibility of the EAC. iBeta reviewed the installation documentation to the requirements of v.2: 2.6.4 (See Appendix C) and confirms that MicroVote provided the following validations tools at the end of the certification test effort:

-- Appendix AA MicroVote System Identification Tool User Manual v.1.4; and - VerificationTools400CD.iso.
+- Appendix AA MicroVote System Identification Tool User Manual v.1.5; and - VerificationTools400CD.iso.